 12.4.8.6.3 Protocol instance behavior—Nothing state

 Upon receipt of a Com event, the protocol instance shall check the Status of the Authentication frame.
 If the Status code is not SUCCESS, the frame shall be silently discarded and a Del event shall be sent to the parent process.
 Otherwise, the frame shall be processed by first checking whether a password identifier is present.
-If so and there is no password associated with that identifier, BadID shall be set and the protocol instance shall construct and transmit an Authentication frame with Status Code set to UNKNOWN_PASSWORD_IDENTIFIER.
+If so and there is no password associated with that identifier, BadID shall be set, the protocol instance shall construct and transmit an Authentication frame with Status Code set to UNKNOWN_PASSWORD_IDENTIFIER, and send a Del event to the parent process.

 Seventeenth Erratum [Missing status code or silent deletion]